sylvainbx/rust-book-fr/FRENCH/src/ch13-01-closures.md

 que nous avons défini</span>

 <!--
-Now the expensive calculation is called in only one place, and we’re only executing that code where we need the results.
+Now how to perform the expensive calculation is defined in only one place, and we’re only executing that code where we need the results.
 -->

-Maintenant, le calcul lent n'est appelé qu'à un seul endroit, et nous n'exécutons ce code uniquement où nous avons besoin des résultats.
+Désormais, le calcul lent n'est défini qu'à un seul endroit, et nous n'exécutons ce code uniquement où nous avons besoin des résultats.

 <!--